Trenton Thunder: Alternate identities

 In 2018, the team began to temporarily rename itself as the Thunder Pork Roll, honoring Trenton's role in developing the Pork roll.
 The Pork Roll would play every Friday home game at Trenton Thunder Ballpark wearing Thunder navy blue/light blue uniforms with a "Pork Roll" wordmark logo on the front.
 In 2024, the Thunder Pork Roll refreshed the original on-field uniforms, switching from blue to pink to further celebrate the local favorite breakfast food.

 In 2019, as part of Minor League Baseball's Copa de la Diversion promotion to celebrate Latino heritage, the Thunder created the Spanish-language identity El Trueno de Trenton.

 In 2024, the Thunder expanded on their long, pioneering tradition of bat dogs in the franchise, temporarily renaming themselves as the Trenton Goldens on select nights during the season.
 The Goldens first took the field on June 26, donning a white jersey with black accents with the Goldens wordmark across the chest, as well as a gold cap with the Goldens' G lettermark.
 In the second half of the season, the Goldens would return again wearing their secondary on-field cap- black with the Goldens hydrant logo.
 With the overwhelming positive response from fans, the Trenton Thunder announced the team would permanently keep the Goldens brand alongside their other identities.

+On June 28, 2025, the Thunder transformed to the Trenton Tomato Pies, paying homage to Trenton's trademark dish.

 Ownership

-Joe Plumeri, Trenton-born and Vice Chairman of the First Data Board of Directors, Joseph Finley and Joseph Caruso are the owners of the Trenton Thunder.
+Joe Plumeri, Trenton-born and Vice Chairman of the First Data Board of Directors, Joseph Finley and Joseph Caruso were the former owners of the Trenton Thunder.
 Together, they make up Garden State Baseball, LP.
 Both Plumeri and Finley also owned the Jersey Shore BlueClaws as American Baseball Company, LLC until July 2017.
 Finley also is part owner of the Lehigh Valley IronPigs.

+On April 7 2026, it was announced that the team was sold to Diamond Baseball Holdings and that the baseball field of Trenton Thunder Ballpark will remain "Samuel J. Plumeri Sr. Field" in perpetuity.